GreenStar Homes Certification Manual Version 4

 Alternative approach

-- Build 800 square feet or smaller or 600 on average in multifamily housing
+2. Build 800 square feet or smaller for single family homes or 600 square feet on average in multifamily housing

 Properly sized cooling equipment